Matthew-McKeever/lazy-setup/README.md

 | Java   | 21-tem    |
 | NeoVim | 0.12.0    |
 | NVM    | v0.39.7   |

+### Overriding version
+Edit the versions.conf file and change the versions to match your needs.

 ## Contributing & future tweaks
 - Keep sensitive machine overrides out of git; `versions.conf` should stay public-safe.